Transferring Assets to a Trust After Death in California: The 2026 Heggstad Guide

 Choosing the right legal partner is the final, most critical step in protecting an estate from unnecessary court intervention.
 While many attorneys offer broad estate services, a Board-Certified Specialist in Estate Planning, Trust and Probate Law brings a level of precision that general practitioners often lack.
 Robert P. Bergman has been practicing law since 1980, focusing his 40 plus years of experience on the highly technical nuances of California title correction.
 This specialized knowledge is vital because a Heggstad petition filing is not a “one size fits all” document; it must be tailored to the specific evidentiary requirements of the local court to ensure success on the first attempt.

 Attempting a “do it yourself” approach or hiring a generalist carries significant risks.
 A single procedural error, such as failing to provide the mandatory 30 day notice to a specific heir or omitting a necessary declaration of intent, can lead to a court denial.
 If your petition is rejected, the property remains outside the trust, often triggering the very 12 to 18 month probate process you were trying to avoid.
 By securing expert guidance, you ensure that the legal narrative is robust enough to meet the “clear and convincing” standard required by California judges in 2026.
+A successor trustee managing unfunded trust assets in California can also benefit from reviewing the complete guide to successor trustee duties for an unfunded trust to fully understand their fiduciary obligations before proceeding.

 The HEGGSTAD HELP Approach